Skip to content

 • Scope 2: Indirect emissions from purchased electricity, steam, heating, or cooling.

-• Scope 3: All other indirect emissions across the value chain, including upstream suppliers and downstream use of products.
+• Scope 3: All other indirect value chain emissions, including upstream suppliers and downstream use of products.

 Scope 3 often accounts for the majority of a company’s footprint.
 Most large companies are now expected to report on all three scopes, especially under emerging regulations and investor scrutiny.